Skip to main content

 Applications

-SAgE Analytical has a wealth of experimental knowledge and capabilities in all of our techniques.
-Please browse our applications below which intend to focus on typical areas of interest and bespoke experimental needs.
+SAgE Analytical has vast experimental knowledge and capabilities in all of our techniques.
+Browse our applications below, which focus on typical areas of interest and bespoke experimental needs.

-If you have questions about the SAgE Analytical Facility or would like to request a quote, contact us.
+If you have questions about the SAgE Analytical Facility or would like a quote, contact us.

 Contamination

-Contamination can be a big problem in research/manufacturing when particles can appear buried in products and coatings affecting their final look and/or performance.
+Contamination can be a big problem in research/manufacturing.
+Particles can appear buried in products and coatings, affecting their final look and/or performance.

-Analysing the composition of the contaminating particles can generally help in identifying the source for that particle and once that source is known, it will become easier to put measures in place to control it.
+Analysing the composition of the contaminating particles can generally help in identifying the source for that particle.
+Once that source is known, it will become easier to put measures in place to control it.

 Scanning electron microscopes (SEMs) can be fitted with a range of detectors to analyse different aspects of a sample.
 One of these detectors is the EDX (Energy Dispersive X-rays) detector.
 This detector provides chemical composition of a sample, including what elements are present and their concentration.

-Read further on contamination to understand the benefits of using SEM: Identification of Contamination using SEM and EDX
+More on contamination and the benefits of using SEM: Identification of Contamination using SEM and EDX

 Failure analysis

-Scanning electron microscopes (SEMs) are a powerful tool in determining the causes of failure on the micro and nano scales on a wide range of materials.
+Scanning electron microscopes (SEMs) are a powerful tool in determining the causes of failure on various materials, on the micro and nano scales.

-The large depth of field characteristic of SEMs allows high spatial resolution imaging of sample surfaces at higher magnification than conventional light microscopes.
-Different modes of failure show different characteristic features on the surface of the sample, therefore looking at a SEM image of a fracture surface can help us identify the cause of failure in the material.
+The large depth of field SEMs allow offers high spatial resolution imaging of sample surfaces at higher magnification than conventional light microscopes.
+Different modes of failure show different characteristic features on the surface of the sample.
+Looking at a SEM image of a fracture surface can therefore help us identify the cause of failure in the material.

 Contact us